···

 When Not Trying Feels Safer

 This fear rarely announces itself.
-It hides behind reasonable-sounding excuses.
+It hides behind reasonable-sounding excuses — and it's remarkably good at disguising itself as something else.

 Endless Preparation